Chotěbuz

 Chotěbuz (Kotzobendz) is a municipality and village in Karviná District in the Moravian-Silesian Region of the Czech Republic.
 It has about 1,400 inhabitants.
 The municipality has a significant Polish minority.

 Etymology

-The name of Chotěbuz is derived from an old Slavic personal name Chotěbud in Czech / Kocobąd or Chociebąd in Polish.
+The name of Chotěbuz is derived from the old Slavic personal name Chotěbud (in Czech) / Kocobąd or Chociebąd (in Polish).
 The name originally meant "Chotěbud's castle".

 Geography

 Chotěbuz is located about 9 km south of Karviná and 20 km east of Ostrava.
 It lies on the border with Poland in the historical region of Cieszyn Silesia.
 The municipality is located in the Moravian-Silesian Foothills, on the left bank of the Olza River.
 The highest point is the hill Potůčky at 346 m above sea level.